Worldly Treat

 Step 7: Second rise

-Place the shaped balls in a baking pan or cast iron skillet, and cover loosely with kitchen cloth or plastic wrap to rise for an hour or so.
+Place the shaped balls in a baking pan or a cast-iron skillet, and cover loosely with a kitchen towel or plastic wrap to rise for an hour or so.

 Step 8: Bake